 The objective of this component is to help student recognize the ways in which critical and creative thinking, often considered to be daunting elements of academic inquiry, are actually vital life skills.
 You are encouraged to incorporate critical and creative thinking throughout your course, encouraging students to look at their college experience and the world from many angles, utilizing the best resources at their disposal.
 Ideally, this practice should be introduced early and assessed through an assignment you choose.

 “Students suffer from a lack of financial literacy that leaves them unable to navigate the complex maze of financial aid applications and loan options, further adding to their money troubles even after they leave school.”
 Fiscal literacy isn’t just how to pay off student loans when students are out of college.
-Managing your finances throughout college is just as important and many student need help navigating that path.
+Managing their finances throughout college is just as important and many student need help navigating that path, which will establish a successful financial management foundation for post-graduation.

 How do you define diversity?
 How do your students define diversity?
 As your students become members of our University, these types of discussions become important to their experience in our community.
 It is important that our students join us in promoting and nurturing different perspectives that are enabled through differences in culture, experience, and values.
 This is a core value of FYP&LC as well as the University of Connecticut as a whole, which is why you are strongly encouraged to incorporate additional cultural competency lessons into your course beyond the required Critical Reflection Assignment.